HUNGARY slammed neighbouring Ukraine’s new education law yesterday that “drastically” limits children’s rights to study in their first language.

 Mr Saakashvili vowed to return after Mr Poroshenko stripped him of citizenship in July while he was in the US.

-Mr Saakashvili has also lost citizenship his home country, where he faces jail over for abuse of power.
+Mr Saakashvili has also lost citizenship his home country, where he faces jail over for abuse of power and embezzlement.
 Georgia has requested his extradition.